yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 ### Queue Operations

 As I mentioned earlier, LinkedList also implements `Queue` interface.
-Some of its implementations are as follows:
+Some of its implementations are as follows :

 `peek()`: Retrieves, but does not remove, the head (first element) of this list.
 ```